-Are services safe? - Good

-Are services effective? - Good

-Are services caring? - Good

-Are services responsive? - Good

-Are services well-led? - Good
+Are services safe? - Good Are services effective? - Good Are services caring? - Good Are services responsive? - Good Are services well-led? - Good

-We carried out an announced comprehensive inspection at Dr Andrew Rose on 23 April 2019 as part of our inspection programme.
+We carried out an announced comprehensive inspection at The Harley Walk-in Clinic on the 5 June 2019 as part of our inspection programme.

-Dr Andrew Rose is a private doctor consultation and treatment service.
-The clinic offers private consultations with a general physician with additional medical screening and vaccination services.
+The Harley Walk-in Clinic is a private doctor consultation and treatment service.
+The clinic offers private consultations with a general physician and a nurse with additional medical screening and vaccination services.

-Dr Andrew Rose is the registered manager.
+Ms Alya Shakir is the registered manager.
 A registered manager is a person who is registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.